qorix-group/process_description/process/process_areas/safety_analysis/safety_analysis_concept.rst

 |    :mitigation: feat_req__persistency__integrity_check
 |    :mitigation_issue: None
 |    :sufficient: yes
-|    :argument: The integrity check will ensure that the data is not corrupted and the feature will work as expected.
 |    :status: valid
+        The integrity check will ensure that the data is not corrupted and the feature will work as expected.

 Use the DFA failure initiators :need:`gd_guidl__dfa_failure_initiators` to ensure a structured analysis.
 If a failure initiator doesn't apply, please fill in a short description in the violation cause of the analysis so it could be recognized that the analysis is done.
 If there are